alexbevi/alexbevi.github.com/_tabs/about.md

 ---
-title: About
+# the default layout is 'page'
-icon: fas fa-info
+icon: fas fa-info-circle
 order: 4
 ---